Blockstream/satellite/README.md

 continuously.
 You have two options now:

 1. Continue running in GUI mode, namely the above `blocksat-rx-gui` application.
-2. Run the lightweight non-GUI receiver application, that is `blocksat-rx`.
+2. Run the lightweight non-GUI receiver application, named `blocksat-rx`.

 ## 8. Learn More